honehonekun/fgclockwidget/README.md

 # Usage

-Please download it from the release page.
+- Please download it from the release page.
+- Please disable battery optimization.
+- (ANDROID14+) Please enable alarm permissions.

 # Features to be implemented
 - size change